smnorris/bcfishpass/docs/02_model_access.md

 For anadromous species, natural barriers downstream of [Known Fish Observations](https://github.com/smnorris/bcfishobs) are removed from the model - we presume that if there are observations of the given species upstream of a natural feature, it cannot be a barrier to that species.
 To correct for species misidentification or other issues in the observations dataset a count and or date threshold can be set.
 For example, current access models for Pacific Salmon and Steelhead assume all natural barrier features with 5 or more observations upstream since 1990 are not currently barriers to fish passage.

-For resident species, models generally remove any natural barrier below an observation.
+For potamodromous (freshwater migration only) species such as Bull Trout and Westslope Cutthroat Trout, models remove any natural barrier below an observation.

 ## 4. Identify stream downstream of all natural barriers